espresso-cash/espresso-cash-public/.github/ISSUE_TEMPLATE/bug-report-for-espressocash-app.md

 ---
-name: Bug report for CryptoPlease app
+name: Bug report for Espresso Cash app
 about: Create a report to help us improve
 title: ''
 labels: bug, mobile-app